-- For purposes of these calculations, (i) we used Dr. Schleifer's 2011 base salary and the bonuses paid to Dr. Schleifer in 2009, 2010, and 2011, for performance in 2008, 2009, and 2010, respectively, (ii) we assumed that Dr. Schleifer received his bonus that was earned in 2011 and paid in 2012 which is described in the Summary Compensation Table on page 35, (iii) we took into consideration, for purposes of determining whether Dr. Schleifer was entitled to receive a gross-up payment under the terms of his employment agreement, the fact that Dr. Schleifer's stock options continue to vest according to their original vesting schedule following an involuntary termination (other than in connection with a change of control), (iv) we assumed an 12% annual increase in medical, dental, and life insurance premiums for 2012, 2013, and 2014, (v) we assumed that the medical insurance benefits received in 2012, 2013 and 2014 would be taxable and that Dr. Schleifer would be eligible for a tax gross-up for these benefits under the terms of his employment agreement, (vi) although Dr. Schleifer's employment agreement provides for restrictive covenants, including a six-month non-compete obligation, no specific value has been ascribed to these covenants solely for purposes of this calculation, and (vii) although certain payments to Dr. Schleifer would be subject to potential delays upon separation of service under Section 409A of the Internal Revenue Code, we did not attempt to determine which, if any, payments would be delayed. - (2) Equal to three times the sum of (a) Dr. Schleifer's 2011 base salary and (b) the average bonus paid to Dr. Schleifer over the prior three years. - (3) Equal to the estimated cost of providing Dr. Schleifer and his dependents medical, dental, and life insurance benefits for thirty-six months. - (4) Equal to the aggregate amount of the differences between the exercise prices of Dr. Schleifer's accelerated stock options and the closing sales price per share of the Company's common stock on the NASDAQ Global Select Market on December 31, 2011.
+(1) For purposes of these calculations, (i) we used Dr. Schleifer's 2012 base salary and the bonuses paid to Dr. Schleifer in 2010, 2011 and 2012, for performance in 2009, 2010, and 2011, respectively, (ii) we assumed that Dr. Schleifer received his bonus that was earned and paid in 2012 and which is described in the Summary Compensation Table on page 38, (iii) we took into consideration, for purposes of determining whether Dr. Schleifer was entitled to receive a gross-up payment under the terms of his employment agreement, the fact that Dr. Schleifer's stock options continue to vest according to their original vesting schedule following a voluntary or involuntary termination (other than in connection with a change of control), (iv) we assumed an 9.2% annual increase in medical, dental, and life insurance premiums for 2013, 2014, and 2015, (v) we assumed that the medical insurance benefits received in 2013, 2014 and 2015 would be taxable and that Dr. Schleifer's employment agreement provides for restrictive covenants, including a six-month non-compete obligation, no specific value has been ascribed to these covenants solely for purposes of this calculation, and (vii) although certain payments to Dr. Schleifer would be subject to potential delays upon separation of service under Section 409A of the Internal Revenue Code, we did not attempt to determine which, if any, payments would be delayed.

-- (5) Equal to 1.25 times the sum of (a) Dr. Schleifer's 2011 base salary and (b) the average bonus paid to Dr. Schleifer over the past three years.
-For purposes of this calculation, we used Dr. Schleifer's bonuses paid in 2009, 2010, and 2011 for performance in 2008, 2009, and 2010. - (6) Equal to the estimated cost of providing Dr. Schleifer and his dependents medical, dental, and life insurance benefits for eighteen months. - (7) We maintain \$1 million of term life insurance covering Dr. Schleifer payable to his designated beneficiary. - (8) Represents 35% of Dr. Schleifer's 2011 salary over a period of eighteen months.
-We have assumed long-term disability coverage exists pursuant to Dr. Schleifer's employment agreement for the remaining 65% of Dr. Schleifer's salary.
+- (2) Equal to three times the sum of (a) Dr. Schleifer's 2012 base salary and (b) the average bonus paid to Dr. Schleifer over the prior three years. - (3) Equal to the estimated cost of providing Dr. Schleifer and his dependents medical, dental, and life insurance benefits for thirty-six months. - (4) Equal to the aggregate amount of the differences between the exercise prices of Dr. Schleifer's accelerated stock options and the closing sales price per share of the Company's common stock on the NASDAQ Global Select Market on December 31, 2012 of \$171.07. - (5) Equal to 1.25 times the sum of (a) Dr. Schleifer's 2012 base salary and (b) the average bonus paid to Dr. Schleifer over the past three years.
+For purposes of this calculation, we used Dr. Schleifer's bonuses paid in 2010, 2011, and 2012 for performance in 2009, 2010, and 2011. - (6) Equal to the estimated cost of providing Dr. Schleifer and his dependents medical, dental, and life insurance benefits for eighteen months. - (7) We maintain \$1 million of term life insurance covering Dr. Schleifer payable to his designated beneficiary. - (8) Represents 35% of Dr. Schleifer's 2012 salary over a period of eighteen months.
+We have assumed long-term disability coverage exists pursuant to Dr. Schleifer's employment agreement for the remaining 65% of Dr. Schleifer's salary. - (9) Under Dr. Schleifer's employment agreement, if payments due in connection with a change in control are subject to excise taxes under Code Section 280G of the Internal Revenue Code, we will cut back the payments if the excise tax can be eliminated by reducing his cash severance payments and benefits by less than ten percent.
+Otherwise, we will pay him an additional "gross up" amount so that his after tax benefits are the same as though no excise tax had been applied.
+We have determined that Dr. Schleifer would be entitled to an excise tax gross-up payment if he had been terminated on December 31, 2012 as a result of a change in control.